jfcode101/Random-Joke-Generator/README.md

 # Random-Joke-Generator
-This simple app is built using HTML, CSS, and JavaScript
+This simple app is built using HTML, Sass, and JavaScript